anordin95/a-conceptual-overview-of-asyncio/1-conceptual-overview-part-1.md

 ## Tying it together

 So far we've covered a lot!
-Let's recap and then see how these ideas all work together.
+Let's recap and see how these ideas all work together.
 The event loop orchestrates the whole show.
 You can basically think of it as a queue that runs jobs one at a time in the order they're provided.
 The jobs are calls to invoke/resume tasks.